-Nuts, a food you may have been avoiding because of their high fat content, have been gaining traction as an all-natural health food.
+Nuts, a food you may have been avoiding because of their high fat content, have been gaining traction as an all-natural health food with health benefits.
 Tree nuts like almonds, pecans, and walnuts are especially prized for their rich cargo of vitamins, minerals, and mono- and polyunsaturated fats.

 An international team of researchers found that in more than 200,000 people from Savannah to Shanghai, those who regularly ate peanuts and other nuts were substantially less likely to have died of any cause — particularly heart disease — over the study period than those who rarely ate nuts.
 This adds to the existing evidence from two Harvard-led investigations — the Nurses’ Health Study and the Harvard Professionals Follow-up Study.